Knowledge graphSettings

 PPartition tolerance

-The system keeps operating even when one part of the cluster temporarily loses contact with another part of the network.
+The system keeps operating even when one part of the cluster temporarily loses contact with another part of the network — instead of going down as a whole.

 Foundation